Create a Promotion Page with Search Interface

 To begin, log in to your account and select Interfaces on the left.
 If you have existing interfaces, click the Add Interface button.

-Then select Add an Promotion Page with Location Search.
+Then select Add a Promotion Page with Location Search

 You'll see the screen below:

-Select your desired template style, and select Next: Choose Options on the bottom right.
+Select your desired template style, and select Add Attribute Next: Choose Options on the bottom right.
 You'll be taken to the Options screen:

 Next to the General heading, expand the plus sign on the right to expand.
 You'll see the following screen: